adubok/JUDO/Datasheet/0001_EON_ERC_Main_Building/0001_EON ERC Main Building.md

 - **Who was involved in the data collection process?** (e.g., students, crowdworkers) How were they compensated? (e.g., how much were crowdworkers paid?

     There are a lot of contributors from the EBC, who helped in installing the monitoring system and in collecting this published data.
-A list can be found here: (seperat,am ende einfügen oder hier?)
+As these are considerably more than 100 persons who can no longer be named individually, a complete list is not provided.
+Each person has either received compensation in the form of a salary or worked for his or her student education.

 - **Over what time-frame was the data collected?** Does the collection time-frame match the creation time-frame?

     The monitoring system and the building automation system exist since 2012.
 The published data describes a time span of four seperate months.
 The months selected had the least system downtime since the start of the systems and represent the operation of the building in every season (winter,spring,summer,autum).

-**Are there any gaps or errors in the recorded data?
-Has it been analyzed how often these occur?**
+- **How many gaps ore errors are in the data set?
+How can a user of the dataset recognize them?**

+    A gap can be determined by comparing the data points.
+Since the data is stored on a threshold basis, "gaps" can occur naturally.
+This may be because the threshold value was too high or the data point has not changed.
+This occurs, for example, if the associated technical system is not switched on.

-- **How was the data associated with each instance acquired?** Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part of speech tags; model-based guesses for age or language)?
+- **How was the data associated with each instance acquired?** Was the data directly observable (e.g. sensors, commands), reported by subjects, or indirectly inferred/derived from other data?
 If the latter two, were they validated/verified and if so how?

     The data was acquired by sensors.
-The stored measurement values of one sensor in combination with the corresponding timestamps form an instance.
+The sensors are related to each system.
+The sensors were validated during commissioning.
+This was repeated at irregular intervals.
+In particular, the data points from the monitoring system (data source=MONI) are of high quality.

 - **Does the dataset contain all possible instances and when not, what is the population?** Is it, for instance, a sample (not necessarily random) from a larger set of instances?
 Is the sample representative of the larger set?
 If not, why not (e.g., to cover a more diverse range of instances)?
 How does this affect possible uses?